junaidmh/Elastic-twittersentiment-analysis/readme.md

 # Run Kibana to Visualize the data and create live dashboards

+`Start kibana on localhost:5601`

-Start kibana on localhost:5601  ```replace localhost by the ip address of your machine is you are accessing remotely or on a cloud ```
+Replace localhost by the ip address of your machine is you are accessing remotely or on a cloud platform.